dillionmegida/thewebfor5/src/pages/p/first-blog.md

 I plan to share tutorials and articles on my blog every week so that I could also in my own little way, add value to the community and also challenge/improve myself.

-I am a Front Web Developer, quite efficient with HTML5, CSS3, Nodejs, Reacjs, Javascript and few other front end languages.
+At the moment, I am a Front Web Developer, quite efficient with HTML5, CSS3, Nodejs, Reactjs, Javascript and few other front end languages.
-Also, I am a graphics designer and my tools at the moment are Adobe Photoshop and Illustrator.
-Services comprises of Branding Design, Advertisements Design and other graphics designs.
+Also, I am a graphic designer and my tools at the moment are Adobe Photoshop and Illustrator.
+Services include Branding Design, Advertisements Design and other graphic designs.

 Currently, I am learning more of Nodejs and Reactjs because I aim at being a <b>Full Stack Developer</b>